 - D) Shop Name - This will be used to identify your shop name locally within Zenventory and can be different from Shop (optional).

-- E) API Password – This can be found on the private apps page in Shopify.
-Refer to page 8 for more info.
+- E) API Key - This can be obtained from the private apps page in Shopify.
+Refer to step 8 for more info.

 - F) Warehouse - This will be the default warehouse used for inventory allocations for orders from this channel.